 Winner: tie between Money Minx and Personal Capital

-Personal Capital and Mint do not support multi currencies.
+Personal Capital does not support multi currencies.
+Neither does Mint.
 If you live outside of the US or have investments outside of the US, then both sites will not work well for you.

 Mint has a Canadian version of the site which allows you to track and manage your Canadian investments.
 But that is a separate site, so you can’t combine your US and Canadian portfolios into a single portfolio.

 Money Minx was built with the international investor in mind and is also open to users outside of the US.
 You can set a base currency (home currency) for your account and for each account you add, you can set the currency for that account.
 Money Minx connects with the European Central bank to pull currency rates each day and show you your investments in the account’s currency or your home base currency.
 It’s the most robust tracking tool on the market for multi-currency investment management.